Port Harcourt Pleasure Park: Entertainment

-It is worthy of mention that Port Harcourt Pleasure Park is home to the entertainment industry as renown Nollywood actors and top music artistes (local and international) come to use the park to shoot movies, music videos as well as premiere same at the Cinema.
-One such trended movie that was shot in Port Harcourt Pleasure Park and premiered in Kada Cinemas is UnRoyal starring Pete Edochie, Ik Ogbonna, Blossom Chukwujekwu, Ime Bishop Umoh (a.k.a.
+Port Harcourt Pleasure Park is home to the entertainment industry as Nollywood actors and music artistes (local and international) use the park to shoot movies and music videos, as well as premiere same at the Cinema.
+A movie that was shot in Port Harcourt Pleasure Park and premiered in Kada Cinemas is UnRoyal starring Pete Edochie, Ik Ogbonna, Blossom Chukwujekwu, Ime Bishop Umoh (a.k.a.
 Okon Lagos), Linda Osifo and others.

-The education sector also makes the park a destination for after-school fun, excitement and relaxation as many tertiary institutions, secondary and primary schools as well as military schools bring their scholars for recreation and fitness.
+The education area also makes the park a destination for after-school fun, learning and relaxation as many tertiary institutions, secondary and primary schools, and military schools bring their scholars for recreation and fitness activities.